-Grace School of Theology believes interaction between the professor and students is a vital part of training.
+Grace School of Theology believes that interaction between the professor and students is a vital part of training.
 This interaction may occur in the classroom and/or online.
-All classes utilize Canvas as the online Learning Management System (LMS), whether the student is attending in the classroom or only online.
-All students are expected to participate in the course weekly.
-Faculty prepares assignments that are typically due on a weekly basis.
+All classes utilize Canvas as the online Learning Management System (LMS), whether the student is attending in the classroom, only online, or a blend of both.
+All students are expected to participate in/attend the course weekly.
+Faculty prepare assignments that are typically due on a weekly basis.
+Attendance at Grace is defined as academic participation in the coursework such as

-Attendance at Grace is defined as academic participation in the coursework such as online group discussions, completing online requirements, completing tests and quizzes, and by submitting assignments as required in the course syllabus.
-Student communication (email or texting) to the professor does not, in itself, constitute attendance.
+- attending class (on-ground) and/or watching the lectures in Canvas (online), - 2. discussion boards (DB) - 3. completing tests and quizzes, and, - 4. submitting any other assignments as required in the course syllabus.

+Note: Student communication (email or texting) to the professor does not, in itself, constitute attendance.